isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Slicing - that is, copying only part of an object using assingment or initialization - most often leads to errors because the object was meant to be considered as a whole.
+Slicing - that is, copying only part of an object using assignment or initialization - most often leads to errors because the object was meant to be considered as a whole.
 In the rare cases where the slicing was deliberate the code can be surprising.